Has obtained the

 food or hotels.
 So for the next three weeks I traveled by bus and train

 almost non-stop, eating not much more than bread and tea.

-three weeks of extraordinary coincidences, or what most people would
+After three weeks of extraordinary coincidences, or what

-in England, I had an opportunity to meet Daya Mata,
+While in England, I had an opportunity to meet Daya Mata,

 the president of the Self-Realization Fellowship.
 She had stopped in London

 on her way to India.
-I told her I had just come from Dakshineswar, where I had
+I told her I had just come from Dakshineswar, where I

 initiation into Yogananda's Path of Kriya Yoga.